Every year is a step towards retirement. here is how to make the most of your time building wealth.

 Major Life Events

-- This is a good time to start incorporating a financial advisor in your planning.
-Here is what you should look for in ad advisor.
+This is a good time to start incorporating a financial advisor in your planning.
+Here is what you should look for in an advisor.

 Leaving a job to pursue another opportunity.
 Consider your options for money in your former employer plan.